Welcome to the

 “A first-size crocus bulb should measure three inches in circumference and produce four to six flowers.”

-I wonder if this is still true — or if our bulbs are even bigger now – over 100 years later – and producing even more flowers.
+Is this still true?
+Or are our bulbs even bigger now – over 100 years later – and producing even more flowers?
 I need to pay better attention!
-But suffice to say, bulb size does matter (when comparing like with like)
+But suffice it to say, bulb size does matter (when comparing like with like).

-This is definitely a great tip of you have the opportunity to hold different bulbs side by side.
+This is a great tip if you have the opportunity to hold different bulbs side by side.
 Go for the heavier one!

 0452249001610301